 We’ve always been fans of Celestial Seasonings’ Sleepytime teas, but who knew they also had a throat-coat option?
 One user says, “This is the best tea I have found for soothing a sore throat and flu-like symptoms.
 The licorice ingredient literally coats the throat and the feeling of instant relief lasts much longer past the last sip.
 I don’t like licorice, but I love how this tea tastes.”

-Turmeric is an amazing anti-inflammatory and can be particularly helpful in healing a sore throat, according to Mia Finkelston, MD, a family physician.
-In addition to the spice, this tea also contains yummy ingredients like rooibos, vanilla bean, and cinnamon.
+Turmeric is an amazing anti-inflammatory ingredient and can be particularly helpful in healing a sore throat, according to family physician Mia Finkelston, MD.
+In addition to the spice, this tea contains yummy ingredients like vanilla bean and cinnamon.

 “My wife got her degree in vocal performance, so taking care of her voice was crucial,” explains one Reddit user, “[This is the] best tea.”
 It’s a classic European blend made primarily of elder, yarrow, and calming peppermint.